Chawne Kimber: Quilting

+Kimber grew up with her great-grandmother's quilts and her father considered these "quilts his most prized possessions".
 Kimber began quilting in 2005, soon after completing her application for tenure at Lafayette, and her interest in quilting was renewed in 2007 by the death of her father.
+Her quilts are influenced by her great-grandmother's work which "used the same patchwork style as those associated with Gee's Bend" – Kimber views her work as a "contemporary adaptation" of that style.
 In 2008 she began creating highly politicized quilts and blogging about them, beginning with a series of quilts inspired by George Carlin's seven dirty words and by racist and sexist graffiti on her college campus.
 Her work has been associated with the "modern Quilting" movement, based on its geometric design and provocative content.
 Her work includes varied subject matter that raise social issues including the killing of African Americans and sexual assault.
+As well as quilting, Kimber has also exhibited quilting-inspired works of mathematical origami.